wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_basics.md

     - time 1 + 1000/60 = 17.66: Server #2 finishes computing
     - time 11 + 1000/100 = 21: Server #1 finished computing

 The second option is 6.66 seconds faster than the first option.
+As we've already seen, simulation results would be a bit different, but not  to the extent that the first option would be faster!

-This example highlights a pretty well-known rule of thumb: trying to get computers to compute  as early as possible is a good idea.
+This example highlights
+a pretty well-known rule of thumb: trying to get computers to compute  as early as possible is a good idea.
 In our case, this works out great because Server #2 can get the image really quickly, and is slower than Server #1 for computing.
 So we achieve  much better overlap of communication and computation with the second option than with the first option.
-This is exactly the same idea ass overlapping I/O and computation as see in the I/O tab of the [Single Core Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/single_core_computing/).
+This is exactly the same idea as overlapping I/O and computation as see in the I/O tab of the [Single Core Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/single_core_computing/).